Who is The Scentrist?

-Welcome to Scentrist.com!
 This site is less of a story about me, but more the story of one man’s pursuit of and passion for fragrance.
-I’ve been a collector and connoisseur of fragrance for about 30 years, learning what I’ve liked and disliked over time, and tending to understand subtle nuances.
+In case you were wondering “Who is The Scentrist”, I’ve been a collector and connoisseur of fragrance for about 30 years, learning what I’ve liked and disliked over time, and tending to understand subtle nuances.
 By no means is this site a textbook-oriented approach or scientific study of perfumery, but an enjoyment and appreciation for the craftsmanship that I’ve wanted to share.
 I hope you enjoy Scentrist.com, and encourage your feedback.
 Write me!

-My views on fragrance are probably more unique in that I’m not a casual wearer of scent, nor am I the sort of guy for whom you purchase the English Leather Christmas gift set (I’ve gotten a number of these over time, all sent with the sincerest of intentions).
+My views on fragrance are probably more unique in that I’m not a casual wearer of scent, nor am I the sort of guy for whom you purchase the English Leather Christmas gift set (I’ve gotten a number of these over time, all sent with the most sincere intentions).
 My tastes run more toward ‘quality over popularity’ and ‘substance over style’.

 The result of that?
-When you look through the site, you may see reviews geared more towards the “niche-market” fragrances: Those with a lower market-penetration threshold, or those at a different price point as comparable to their level of quality.
-Though those are not the only criteria for what I believe to be a “good” or “great” fragrance, they’re among many that act as differentiators.
-This site tends to focus on providing visibility toward quality, craftsmanship, and the artistry/chemistry of perfumery rather than the sheer mass-marketing of it.
-You may see some things you may not have known about, and if I’ve shown something new that people enjoy, find unique, and most importantly like, then I’ve accomplished a goal of this site.
+When you look through the site, you may see reviews geared more towards the “niche-market” fragrances: those with a lower market-penetration threshold, or those at a different price point as comparable to their level of quality.
+While those are not the only criteria for what I believe to be a “good” or “great” fragrance, they’re among many differentiators.
+I focus on providing visibility toward quality, craftsmanship, and the artistry/chemistry of perfumery rather than sheer mass-marketing.
+You may see things you didn’t know about, and if I’ve shown something new that people enjoy, find unique, and most importantly like, then I’ve accomplished a goal.

 My other life (I do other things aside from reviewing fragrances)